mntsx/thoad/README.md

 - **`groups`**: An iterable of disjoint groups of leaf tensors.
 When `crossings=False`, only those mixed partials whose participating leaf tensors all lie within a single group will be calculated.
 If `crossings=True` and `groups` is provided, a *ValueError* will be raised (they are mutually exclusive).

-- **`keep_batch`**: A boolean flag (default=`False`) that controls how output dimensions are organized in the computed gradients.
+- **`keep_batch`**: A boolean flag (default=`False`) that controls how output dimensions are organized in the computed derivatives.

   - **When `keep_batch=False`:**
-    Gradients are returned in a fully flattened form.
-Concretely, think of the gradient tensor as having:
+    The derivative preserves one first flattened "primal" axis, followed by each original partial shape, sorted in differentiation order.
+Concretelly:

-    - A single “output” axis that lists every element of the original output tensor (flattened into one dimension).
+    - A single "primal" axis that contains every element of the graph output tensor (flattened into one dimension).
-    - One axis per derivative order, each listing every element of the corresponding input (also flattened).
+    - A group of axes per derivative order, each matching the shape of the respective differentially targeted tensor.

-    For an N-th order derivative of a leaf tensor with `input_numel` elements and an output with `output_numel` elements, the gradient shape is:
+    For an N-th order derivative of a leaf tensor with `input_numel` elements and an output with `output_numel` elements, the deerivative shape is:

     - **Axis 1:** indexes all `output_numel` outputs
     - **Axes 2…(N+1):** each indexes all `input_numel` inputs

   - **When `keep_batch=True`:**
-    Gradients preserve both a flattened “output” axis and each original output dimension before any input axes.
-You can visualize it as:
+    The derivative shape follows the same ordering as in the previous case, but includes a series of "independent dimensions" immediately after the "primal" axis.

     - **Axis 1** flattens all elements of the output tensor (size = `output_numel`).
-    - **Axes 2...(k+1)** correspond to dimensions shared by multiple input tensors and treated independently throughout the graph.
+    - **Axes 2...(k+i)** correspond to dimensions shared by multiple input tensors and treated independently throughout the graph.
 These are dimensions that are only operated on element-wise (e.g. batch dimensions).
-    - **Axes (k+2)...(k+N+1)** each flatten all `input_numel` elements of the leaf tensor, one axis per derivative order.
+    - **Axes (k+i+1)...(k+N+1)** each flatten all `input_numel` elements of the leaf tensor, one axis per derivative order.

 - **`keep_schwarz`**: A boolean flag (default=`False`).
 If `True`, symmetric (Schwarz) permutations are retained explicitly instead of being canonicalized/reduced—useful for debugging or inspecting non-reduced layouts.